 - Bachelor of Arts in English

 According to estimates from the U.S. Census Bureau, the city of Rochester was home to approximately 110,742 residents in 2013.
 Among them, approximately 42.1 percent of the adult population (ages 25-64) held a bachelor's degree from 2008-2012, and 93.9 percent held a high school diploma or higher.
-Although many large businesses reside in Rochester, the famed Mayo Clinic is the largest employer in the area.
+Although many large businesses reside in Rochester, the famed Mayo Clinic is the major employer in the area.
 In addition to providing employment, the Mayo Clinic also brings up to two million visitors to the city each year.
 Beyond the city's economic climate, Rochester is also home to a wide range of cultural destinations and historic places, including the Chateau Theatre, Rochester Art Center, and Avalon Music.
 According to the National Center for Education Statistics, 10 institutions of higher education currently operate out of Rochester, including the following:

 Mayo School of Health Sciences

 The Mayo School of Health Sciences enrolls over 1,600 students annually.
 These aspiring health professionals can choose from one of 130 programs that align with 60 different health sciences careers.
 A student-to-faculty ratio of just 3:1 and a rigorous and supportive environment ensure that all Mayo students begin their careers with the highest level of experience and expertise possible.
-Here are a few of the school's top programs:
+Here are a few of the school's prominent programs:

 - Bachelor of Science in Nursing

 - Master of Science in Physician Assistant Studies

 Rochester Community and Technical College